-Table \ref{tab:Tc} presents the obtained $T_\chi$ values for all considered modifications of the model.
-The factor $m_0^2$, Eq. (\ref{eq:factor}), leads to reduced $T_\chi$ for both SU(3) and SU(4) configurations.
+The temperature of the deconfinement transition $T_d$ can be defined as the inflection point $\rm{max}\left|\partial \Phi/\partial T\right|_{\mu=const}$ and the pseudo-critical temperature of the chiral phase transition $T_\chi$ can be defined as ${max} \left|\partial \sigma_f/\partial T\right|_{\mu=const}$.
+Table \ref{tab:Tc} presents the obtained values of $T_\chi$ in the light sector for all considered modifications of the model in the case $T_0=T_c=0.27$ GeV.
+The temperature behavior of the condensates is mainly governed by the background gauge field $\Phi$ and the value of the parameter $T_0$ plays crucial role in determining the pseudo-critical temperature of the chiral phase transition, $T_\chi$.
+It is clearly seen, that the resulting pseudo-critical temperature is higher than that suggested by the latest Lattice QCD results \cite{Gavai:2024mcj}.
+One way to improve this situation is to rescale the value of $T_0$, thereby simulating the back-reaction of quarks \cite{Schaefer:2007pw}.
+Nevertheless, it is seen clearly, that the factor $F(T)$, Eq. (\ref{eq:factor}), effectively plays the role of such a back-reaction, leading to a reduction of $T_\chi$ for both SU(3) and SU(4) configurations.

-The figures seem to illustrate the thermal evolution of the meson mass spectrum for the pseudoscalar mesons (Fig. \ref{fig:pseudoscalars}), scalar mesons (Fig. \ref{fig:scalars}), vector and axial-vector mesons (Fig. \ref{fig:vectors}) and open/hidden charmed mesons (Fig. \ref{fig:charmed}).
-All are given at vanishing chemical potential $\mu_f$.
-For the pseudoscalar and scalar charmed mesons we presented only $D$, $D_s$, $D^{*}_{0}$, $D^{*}_{s0}$, states, because masses of $\eta_c$ meson $m_{\eta_c} = 4.844$ GeV and $\chi_{c0}$ $m_{\chi_{c0}} = 3.551$ GeV behave as a constant as functions of temperature in the considered temperature range.
+The illustrations of the thermal evolution of the meson mass spectrum are presented in Fig. \ref{fig:pseudoscalars} for the pseudoscalar mesons, in Fig. \ref{fig:scalars} for scalar mesons, in Fig. \ref{fig:vectors} vector and axial-vector mesons and in Fig. \ref{fig:charmed} for open/hidden charmed mesons.
+All are given at vanishing chemical potential $\mu_f$ without the factor F(T).
+For the pseudoscalar and scalar charmed mesons we presented only $D$, $D_s$, $D^{*}_{0}$, $D^{*}_{s0}$, states, because masses of $\eta_c$ meson with $m_{\eta_c} = 4.844$ GeV and $\chi_{c0}$-meson with $m_{\chi_{c0}} = 3.551$ GeV behave as a constant as functions of temperature in the considered temperature range.
 These figures allow us to conclude that while various mesonic states display specific patterns in their mass evolution with temperature, their dissociation tends to happen within a similar temperature range close to the critical temperature, with minor variations depending on the type of meson.
 On the other hand, the quarkonium states seem to be largely unaffected by temperature changes.